Skip to main content

 Frequently Asked Questions

 Yes.
-Massachusetts imposes a state estate tax on estates exceeding $2,000,000.
-This is separate from the federal estate tax (which applies to estates over $13.99 million in 2025).
+Massachusetts imposes a state estate tax on estates exceeding $$2,000,000.M.G.L. c.
+65C § 2AVerified Apr 15, 2026 This is separate from the federal estate tax.
 Estates above the state threshold must file a state estate tax return even if no federal estate tax is owed.
+See the full breakdown with the Massachusetts death tax calculator.

 Yes.
 Estate size does not affect the requirement to file a final income tax return.
 A final Form 1040 is required regardless of estate value if the deceased had income.
-What smaller estates typically avoid is the federal estate tax return (Form 706, for estates over $13.99 million) and the Massachusetts estate tax return (for estates over $2,000,000).
+What smaller estates typically avoid is the federal estate tax return (Form 706) and the Massachusetts estate tax return (for estates over $$2,000,000).

-Massachusetts imposes a state estate tax on estates exceeding $2,000,000.
-This is significantly lower than the federal exemption, meaning some estates owe state estate tax even when no federal tax is due.
+Massachusetts imposes a state estate tax on estates exceeding $2,000,000M.G.L. c.
+65C § 2AVerified Apr 15, 2026.
+This threshold is separate from the federal exemption, so some estates owe state tax even when no federal tax is due.
+The Massachusetts death tax calculator estimates the combined liability.

 Is this your situation?